How to Calculate Capex?

 Capex Calculation measures the total expenditure on the purchase of assets by the company in a given period of the time and the same is calculated by adding a net increase in the value of the Plant, Property, and Equipment of the company during the year with the depreciation expense during the same period.

 Capital expenditure (Capex) refers to the expenditure made by the businesses in building or procuring capital assets.
-Capital assets are those which give benefits to the business for a period that lasts more than one year.
+Capital assets are those who give benefits to the business for a period that lasts more than one year.
 There are two methods for Capex calculation –

 - From Balance Sheet & Income Statement